jnu/tiny-trie/README.md

 trie.freeze();

 // encode the trie
-let json = trie.encode();
+let encoded = trie.encode();
-// outputs:
-// {
-//   table: 'spiaot',
-//   offset: 0,
-//   dimensions: [ 3, 4 ],
-//   data: 'I0NmhqfPzcsQLwwrCCcBAQE'
-// }
+// -> 'A4AAAAMEspiaotI0NmhqfPzcsQLwwrCCcBAQE'

-// The JSON describes the DAWG in a concise binary format.
-This format can be
+// This string describes the DAWG in a concise binary format.
+This format can
-// interpreted by the `PackedTrie` class.
-The outputs will be identically to
+// be interpreted by the `PackedTrie` class. let smallDawg = new PackedTrie(encoded);
-// the full trie.
-let smallDawg = new PackedTrie(json);

 smallDawg.test('spit');
 // -> true